oneconvergence/dkube-examples-internal/tf/object-detection/pets/README.md

      input_path: "/home/ocdkube/workspace/pets_detection/annotations/test.record"
   }

-4. Steps for Inference.
+4. **Inference**
-Copy all the images for which you want inference in /home/ocdkube/workspace/pets_detection/inference-images folder
+    - Copy all the images for which you want inference in /home/ocdkube/workspace/pets_detection/inference-images folder.